ematea/pure/README.md

 # Pure

-> A [fish](https://fishshell.com/) prompt plugin that allows you to customize pwd and git information as usual, with asynchronous rendering of git information.
+> A [fish](https://fishshell.com/) prompt plugin, allows you to customize `pwd` and `git` information as usual, with asynchronous rendering of git information.

 ## Installation